MeGysssTaa/ReflexIssueTracker/CONTRIBUTING.md

-In "DESCRIPTION" fields, please point the way you reproduce the false positive you report (i.e. how fast do you need to click and how do you need to move, in what kind of environment do you need to do that, etc.) if your issue type is **FALSE POSITIVE**, or the name of hacked client you use and it's settings/configuration you use to avoid getting detected by Reflex if your issue type is **BYPASS**. **WARNING:** DO NOT INCLUDE ANY DOWNLOAD/PURCHASE LINKS, ESPECIALLY IF THE SOFTWARE USED IS PAID.
+In "DESCRIPTION" fields, please point the way you reproduce the false positive you report (i.e. how fast do you need to click and how do you need to move, in what kind of environment do you need to do that, etc.) if your issue type is **FALSE POSITIVE** or the name of hacked client you use and it's settings/configuration you use to avoid getting detected by Reflex if your issue type is **BYPASS**. **WARNING:** DO NOT INCLUDE ANY DOWNLOAD/PURCHASE LINKS, ESPECIALLY IF THE SOFTWARE USED IS PAID.

 Now you should record a video-evidence that demonstrates your issue.
 This is how you do that: